hfg-gmuend/openmoji/CONTRIBUTING.md

 ### 5. Submission
 Yay!
 Now all your files are ready to go!
 Please submit a PR against the master branch.
 Please submit only the files in `src` folder, and do not generate the files in `color` and `black` folders.
 We will take care of your OpenMoji from there!
 Thanks 🙏!

+#### How to Submit a Pull Request
+[Fork](https://help.github.com/articles/fork-a-repo/) the OpenMoji repository and create a ["PR" pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from your fork.
+(Here is also a [friendly video tutorial on "PR" pull requests](https://www.youtube.com/watch?v=_NrSWLQsDL4) by Daniel Shifmann / The Coding Train)

 ## :octocat: Non-standard emoji

 There are two options for adding extra emoji.
 If the symbol exists as a unicode code point already - like math symbols, heiroglyphics - you can design and add it to [src/extras-unicode](src/extras-unicode).
 If the symbol does not exist, it can be added instead as an OpenMoji symbol in [src/extras-openmoji](src/extras-openmoji).